-I am a postdoctoral researcher at McGill University.
-I received my Ph.D. in Cognitive Psychology and Language Science at The Pennsylvania State University in 2015.
+I received my Ph.D. in Cognitive Psychology and Language Science at The Pennsylvania State University in 2015, working with Judy Kroll and Giuli Dussias.
 After, I moved to Montréal as an NIH-funded postdoctoral fellow at McGill University.

 You can find out more about my interests by visiting my Research page or my YouTube Channel.